This post is also available in: Español (Spanish)

 Negligence in Texas (and most other states and countries) is defined as follows for a jury:

 “Negligence” means failure to use ordinary care, that is, failing to do that which a person of ordinary prudence would have done under the same or similar circumstances or doing that which a person of ordinary prudence would not have done under the same or similar circumstances.

-“Ordinary care” means that degree of care that would be used by a person of ordinary prudence under the same or similar circumstances.
+“Ordinary care” means the degree of care that would be used by a person of ordinary prudence under the same or similar circumstances.

-So here’s why someone may hit your car and hurt you and yet still be found to not be at fault (and get away with it) even though you did nothing wrong:
+So here’s why someone may hit your car and hurt you and yet still be found to not be at fault:

 - The person who hit you had a sudden emergency.
-For example, the were avoiding a head-on collision with another vehicle or perhaps a child darted out in front of them.
+For example, they were avoiding a head-on collision with another vehicle, or perhaps a child darted out in front of them.